-Regulation (EU) No 1286/2014 of the European Parliament and of the Council of 26 November 2014 on key information documents for packaged retail and insurance-based investment products (and as may be further amended, supplemented or replaced from time to time).
+Trust, as amended from time to time.
+The current version is available the Council of 26 November 2014 on key information documents for packaged retail and insurance-based investment products (and as may be further amended, supplemented or replaced from time to time).